designer199/Daily-Track-of-Fleet247/README.md

 - [ ] I am working on unbilledinvoice page
    ### Issues I am facing here
    * I am not able to increase the width of Pickup details column.
+   Pages that are remaining in fleet247
+   The billing pages
+   The main dashboard page

 # Dated 3rd Dec 2018